mdasif7/sayint/README.md

-Please clone the repo then " npm install" after that run the application using "npm start"
+Please clone the repo then cd sayint, after that run " npm install" after that run the application using "npm start"

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).